Last Updated on August 21, 2023 by Labib Ahmad

 Here are eight easy steps that make both you and your business more secure while helping you protect users.
 These recommendations can also be applied to your home computers and networks to help you protect your personal data.

 This is the number one most recommended step by security experts.
-It’s also the easiest step to take.
-Always make sure to download the latest updates for Windows or macOS.
+It's also the easiest step to take.
+Always make sure to update to the latest versions of your operating system whether it's Windows or macOS.
 Microsoft and Apple have teams working hard every day to patch security holes.
-All you have to do is install the updates to keep your operating systems up to date!
+All you have to do is install the updates to keep your operating systems up to date.

-To do this, just enable automatic updates.
-They usually install at night so they don’t bother you during the day.
-If you have an older version of Windows, do your business a favor and go buy Windows 10.
-Most older versions of Windows are no longer receiving security updates.
+To make this process simple, just enable automatic updates.
+They usually install at night so they don't bother you during the day.
+If you’re still using Windows 7, Windows 8, or worse Windows XP, update to Windows 11 as soon as ASAP.
+Older versions of Windows are no longer receiving security updates and are a risk to your data.

-Obvious enough?
-Unfortunately, emailing passwords is a common bad habit because it’s just so easy.
-The security rule-of-thumb for email is to assume it’s all public.
+It sounds obvious but unfortunately, emailing passwords is a common bad habit because it's just so easy to do.
+The security rule-of-thumb for email is to assume it's all public.
 This means you should never send any kind of sensitive information over email, especially passwords.

 Instead, ask the recipient for their cell-phone number and send them a text message instead.
 Many messaging apps, such as WhatsApp, have end-to-end encryption to protect chats.